Venous lake on your lip?

 Cost of venous lake treatment

-We charge and collect up front $600 for this treatment and do submit it to dental insurance, but mostly get denied.
+We charge and collect up front $750 (2017) for this treatment and do submit it to dental insurance, but routinely get denied.
 If we do get payment, we mail you a refund for that amount.
 If you have a HSA or FSA account, we recommend using that.
 We currently do not submit to medical insurance for this, but we give you the paperwork to submit yourself.
 However, don’t get your hopes up.
 It’s hard enough to even figure out how to submit, let alone get payment for something like this.
 The diagnostic portion of medical ICD-9 code for this procedure is Venous lake (456.8).
 Since this is considered cosmetic, you will have to have a very generous health insurance plan for it to be covered.

 Healing time for venous lake lip treatment